Google and Twitter have made headlines recently and not in a good way...

 Although significant action has been taken, only time will tell if the problems have truly been resolved.

 In an age where even internet giants can experience these faux pas it’s important to properly monitor and protect your advertising campaigns.

-Search engine advertising campaigns should be protected with ClickCease to monitor and protect fraudsters so only potential customers see and click on your ads, not bots or your competitor.
+Search engine advertising campaigns should be protected with ClickCease to monitor and protect fraudsters so only real potential customers see and click on your ads, instead of bots or your competitor.